Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 5. Which of the following is a great way to connect with other security professional in the industry ?
 	Finding them on social media

+6. You've recently completed the Google Cybersecurity Certificate and decide it's time to connect with other security professionals.Which of